Squalomix/info/README.md

 The resources and products from this project are accessible at or linked from [our original sequence archive](https://transcriptome.riken.jp/squalomix/).

 ## Species
 We first chose two egg-laying species, brownbanded bamboo shark (*Chiloscyllium punctatum*) and cloudy catshark (*Scyliorhinus torazame*), to facilitate sustainable sampling without sacrifices of adults as well as to fuel laboratory experimentation.
-Please see [this post at Nature Research Community](https://natureecoevocommunity.nature.com/posts/39600-decoding-shark-genomes-with-three-species-selected-for-different-reasons) for more details of our species choice　in the published draft genome sequencing.
+Please see [this post at Nature Research Community](https://natureecoevocommunity.nature.com/posts/39600-decoding-shark-genomes-with-three-species-selected-for-different-reasons) for more details of our species choice.
 Currently, we are working on >10 more species for transcriptome or/and genome sequencing, and the speices list as of September 2020 is provided below and in the introductory movie linked above.

 | Species | Status of genome sequencing (if not stated otherwise) |
 ----|----|